SagarPrasad160/ecomm-js/README.md

 - **Cookies**: User authentication is implemented using cookies, allowing for secure and seamless user sessions.

 - **Multer**: Image uploads are managed using Multer, facilitating efficient image handling and storage.
+-
+- **Bulma**: The frontend is enhanced using Bulma, ensuring consistent and responsive styling across various screen sizes
+-
 - **Custom Validators**: Custom validation ensures that user inputs adhere to specified criteria, enhancing data integrity.

 ## How to Use